-May is prime time for accountants and bookkeepers to take annual leave, but before you jet-set off on your holiday, there are a few items to tick off your to-do list.
-June 30 is right around the corner, so take advantage of the weeks prior and get your own paperwork in order.
+With June 30 right around the corner, it’s time t0 take advantage of the new financial year and get your own paperwork in order.
 Here are 7 things your practice needs to do before the end of the financial year rolls round.

 1 Lodge remaining tax returns